Cultural Humility & Empathy Training

 Learn to shift from a passive form of reconciliation to a more active one.

-Indigenous elders, knowledge keepers, and the Level Justice team.
-We include discussion prompts, interactive group activities, and take-home resources to help us put our learning into action.
+Indigenous elders and/or knowledge keepers will open the training, and then the Level Justice will lead the remainder of the training.
+We include discussion prompts, interactive group activities, and take-home resources to help us put your learning into action.

 Empathy, or the capacity to understand or feel what another is experiencing, is a skill that is not necessarily promoted, fostered or developed throughout adulthood.
 However, building empathy allows you to understand better the root causes and impacts of barriers to justice and provides tools to approach work from the client’s perspective.